akt0001c/WishlistManagementSystem/README.md

  ...

 ## Video Walkthrough of the project
-Attach a very short video walkthough of all of the features [ 1 - 3 minutes ]

 ## Video Walkthrough of the codebase
-Attach a very short video walkthough of codebase [ 1 - 5 minutes ]

 ## Features
 - User Management: Create and manage user accounts with ease.